IRS Penalty Elimination Help

-If you file an IRS return late or pay the debt owed late, the IRS is going to stick you with a penalty.
-There are other, serious IRS penalties of course… but these two are the most common, and the most frustrating for the average person with IRS income tax debt or employment tax debt.
+If you file an IRS return late or pay the debt owed late in Arizona, the IRS is going to hit you with a penalty.
+There are other IRS penalties of course… but these two are the most common, and the most frustrating for the average person with IRS income tax debt or employment tax debt.

-This is especially true when these penalties can reach almost 50% of the underlying debt..plus interest at the current Federal Short Term Rate plus 3%, compounded each and every day.
-(Failure to Pay Penalty is .5% per month up to 25% of the debt and Failure to File Penalty is 4.5% per month up to 22.5% of the debt)
+This is especially true when these penalties can reach almost 50% of the underlying principal debt...plus interest at the current Federal Short Term Rate plus 3%(Failure to Pay Penalty is .5% per month up to 25% of the debt and Failure to File Penalty is 4.5% per month up to 22.5% of the debt)

-The IRS understands this at least in theory, and has decided in it’s “benevolence” that because it’s goal in assessing penalties is to encourage “compliance” and not to punish…it will allow certain people in certain situations to remove penalties that have been assessed…and in some circumstance(s), we’ll mention below, it doesn’t have a choice.
+The IRS understands this at least in theory, and has decided that because it's goal in assessing penalties is to encourage “compliance” and not to punish…it will allow certain people in certain situations to remove penalties that have been assessed.

 IRS LATE FILE AND LATE PAY PENALTIES – HOW TO REMOVE THEM